zulu-zsh/index/readme.md

   // (optional) Can be one of 'script', 'plugin' or 'theme' "type": "script",

+  // (optional) A list of packages this package depends on, and which
+  // will be installed at the same time "dependencies": ["a-package", "another-package"],

   // (optional) An object containing files in the repository, and the name
   // of a symlink that will be created and placed in $PATH